🆚 Dropbox vs. Google Docs

 Determined by the number of sites using each technology.

-The Google Docs online collaboration tool is 3 times more popular than Dropbox.
+The Google Docs tool is 1.4 times more popular than Dropbox.

 Total websites